garyfleming/bio-etc/unwritten-abstracts.md

 We need quality beyond testing.
 We need testers involved throughout the process.

-In this talk, I'll show you how to break out of the test column, and provide you with tools to use (like Example Mapping) in order to work better with your entire team.
+In this talk, I'll show you how to break out of the test column, and provide you with tools to use (like Example Mapping and Feature Toggling) in order to work better with your entire team.
 Through collaboration, communication, and exploration, I'll show you how to help your team from the very beginning of development, not just at the end.

 ---